 So you shouldn’t only rely on ALA-rich foods for your omega-3 intake, if you want the most bang-for-your-brain.

 Instead, if your diet allows it, focus on incorporating more EPA- and DHA-rich foods.
-The best sources are fish, seafood, and sea algae (e.g. spirulina and chlorella).
+The best sources are fish, seafood, sea algae, and high-quality fish oil supplements like Kion Omega.

 Want some actionable ideas for meals that include more omega-3s?